iad-ABDUL-RAOUF/pfmag/README.md

 # WORK IN PROGRESS.

 It compiles but I did not tried to execute it yet.
 Some features are also missing.
-In order to test it I first need to create a dataset.
+In order to test it, I first need to create a dataset.
+You will aslo need it.

+DO NOT TRY TO EXECUTE yet.

 Stay tuned for future updates.